Would you like to make filing taxes just a little bit easier?

 My suggestion would be to have a separate file folder/folders for your small business.

-Tax filing is probably not ever going to be considered one of those fun annual activities.
+Tax filing is never going to be considered one of those fun annual activities.

-However, investing just a small amount of time before you prepare your taxes can certainly make the process go a whole lot smoother.
+However, investing just a small amount of time before you prepare your taxes can certainly make filing taxes a little bit easier

 TAKE ACTION!!!